Reading and sleep are both very important activities. But sometimes, sleepiness can interrupt your reading session.

 5. Discipline yourself

 Build a schedule and try respecting it.
 Little by little, start taking steps to ensure you follow your routine.
-Select an hour at which to read, and be faithful to it, but also make sure it’s at a time of day where you’ll be less tired and more capable of reading while paying attention.
+Select an hour at which to read, and be faithful to it, but also make sure it’s at a time of day when you’ll be less tired and more capable of reading while paying attention.

 Keeping track of your reading is essential for a good reading discipline.
 And again, a great tool to help with that is a reading app.
-They allow users to have a better overview of their reading habits, and make creating a reading schedule a lot easier.
+They allow users to have a better overview of their reading habits and make creating a reading schedule a lot easier.

 Basmo can help by offering you the possibility to set up reading reminders at the hours at which you schedule them so you never miss out on your reading sessions.